kkarimi/bergen/docs/native-module-guide.md

 @end
 ```

-### 3. Add to the Xcode Project
+#### 3. Add to the Xcode Project

 1. In Xcode, right-click on the `bergen-macos` group
 2. Select "Add Files to 'bergen-macos'..."
 3. Select your new files
-4. Ensure "Copy items if needed" is unchecked
+4. Ensure "Copy items if needed" is unchecked and "Add to targets" is checked for "bergen-macOS"
 5. Click "Add"

 ## Exposing Native Methods to JavaScript